ticktac-project/tchecker/INSTALL.md

 cmake ../tchecker -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/path/to/install -DCMAKE_PREFIX_PATH=/path/to/bison
 ```

 In the command above, `/path/to/bison` shall be replaced by the actual path to the newer `bison` executable.
+And `/path/to/install` shall be replaced by the desired installation path.
 Please, refer to [Configuration options](https://github.com/fredher/tchecker/wiki/Installation-of-TChecker/_edit#configuration-options) for details.

 ### Configuration options